 You are requested to sign, date and return the accompanying proxy card in the enclosed envelope, whether or not you expect to attend the meeting in person.
 Your cooperation is respectfully solicited and appreciated.

-By order of the Board of Directors
+By order of the Board of Directors, /s/ CHRISTINA M. REATO, Secretary

-KIMBERLY A. KIRHOFER, Secretary